 Waking up from a vivid dream can be alarming, especially when you’re not sure what your dream was supposed to mean.

-Sometimes they play out as picture-perfect reenactments of your life, but, other times, you wake up with no idea why your dreams are playing out surrealist narratives, or why they involve people you haven’t seen in years.
+Sometimes dreams play out as picture-perfect reenactments of your life, but, other times, you wake up with no idea why your dreams are playing out surrealist narratives, or why they involve people you haven’t seen in years.

 Unfortunately, that uncertainty can nag at you all day, leaving you craving resolution and meaning.
 What does it all mean?
 How should you interpret your dreams to find out what they truly mean — and do they truly mean anything in the first place?
-The good new is: people have been asking these questions for centuries.
+The good news is: people have been asking these questions for centuries.

 History of Dreams

 Humanity has been dreaming for as long as written history, but how we’ve interpreted those dreamshas changed throughout the ages.

 For many cultures, dreams were interpreted as divine messages that revealed more about the world than it did the dreamer’s own personal perceptions.
 Ancient Mesopotamians kept records of the symbols and themes that appeared throughout their dreams, hoping to decode messages from the gods.
 A wise elder was usually consulted to interpret dreams.
 Likewise, Ancient Greeks believed in a god named Morpheus who carried messages to mortals in their dreams, and many other civilizations have similar beliefs.

 Aristotle, however, was one dissenter from this belief.
 He held that dreams were the product of your sensory organs’ movement while you were sleeping, and that dreams were basically meaningless.
 Many Ancient Greeks rejected this idea, and the notion that dreams were divinely inspired continued to be supported by other civilizations.